Orlando P. Carvalho

 Executive Vice President, Aeronautics

-Orlando Carvalho is Executive Vice President of Lockheed Martin’s Aeronautics business area and an officer of Lockheed Martin Corporation.
-Aeronautics is a 25,000-employee enterprise that generated $14.9 billion in sales in 2014.
-He was appointed to this position by Lockheed Martin’s Board of Directors in March 2013.
+Orlando Carvalho is Executive Vice President of Lockheed Martin’s Aeronautics business area and an officer of the Lockheed Martin Corporation.
+Aeronautics is a 24,000-employee enterprise that generated $20.1 billion in sales in 2017.
+He was appointed to his current position by the Lockheed Martin Board of Directors in March 2013.

-Previously, he served as Vice President and Deputy for the F-35 Lightning II Joint Strike Fighter program; President of Lockheed Martin Mission Systems & Sensors; and General Manager and Vice President of Surface-Sea Based Ballistic Missile Defense Systems.
-He is credited with establishing and building the Spanish Navy’s F-100 Combat System program – Lockheed Martin’s first significant entry into the European naval combat system market.
+Previously, he served as Vice President and Deputy for the F-35 Lightning II Joint Strike Fighter program; President of Lockheed Martin Mission Systems & Sensors (MS2); and General Manager and Vice President of Surface-Sea Based Ballistic Missile Defense Systems.
+He is credited with securing and managing the Spanish Navy’s F-100 Combat System program – Lockheed Martin’s first significant entry into the European naval combat system market.

 Born in Vineland, New Jersey, Mr. Carvalho earned his Bachelor of Science degree in mathematics from Fairfield University and his Master of Business Administration degree from the University of Maryland.
 In 1980, he joined the Aerospace Sector of the RCA Corporation, which ultimately became part of the Lockheed Martin Corporation in 1995.